 This section analyzes the strike potential to sea turtles from the following categories of military expended materials: (1) all sizes of non-explosive practice munitions; (2) fragments from high-explosive munitions; (3) expendable targets; and (4) expended materials other than munitions, such as sonobuoys, expended bathythermographs, and torpedo accessories.

-For a discussion of the types of activities that use military expended materials refer to Appendix B (Activity Stressor Matrices) and for a discussion on where they are used and how many exercises would occur under each alternative, see Section 3.0.3.3.4.2 (Military Expended Materials).
-As described in Appendix F (Military Expended Material and Direct Strike Impact Analyses), for physical disturbance and strike stressors as it relates to sea turtles, impacts from fragments from high-explosive munitions are included in the analysis presented in Section 3.8.3.2 (Explosive Stressors), and are not considered further in this section.
-Crocodilian species would not co-occur with the use of military expended materials during training and testing activities is limited to sea turtles.
+For a discussion of the types of activities that use military expended materials refer to Appendix B (Activity Stressor Matrices) and for a discussion on where they are used and how much of each material is expended under each alternative, see Section 3.0.3.3.4.2 (Military Expended Materials).
+As described in Appendix F (Military Expended Materials and Direct Strike Impact Analyses), for physical disturbance and strike stressors as it relates to sea turtles, impacts from fragments from high-explosive munitions are included in the analysis presented in Section 3.8.3.2 (Explosive Stressors), and are not considered further in this section.
+These activities would occur in offshore and inshore training and testing locations that overlap with all species of sea turtles, American alligators, and diamondback terrapins.
+Because military expended materials would not be used in areas that overlap with the American crocodile known range or critical habitat designated for this species, the American crocodile is not analyzed for potential impacts from military expended materials.

-While disturbance or strike from an item as it falls through the water column is possible, it is not likely because the objects generally sink through the water slowly and can be avoided by most sea turtles.
-Materials will slow in their velocity as they approach the bottom and will likely be avoided by any sea turtles that happen to be in the vicinity foraging in benthic habitats.
-Therefore, the discussion of military expended materials strikes will focus on the potential of a strike at the surface of the water.
+The primary concern is the potential for a sea turtle, American alligator, or diamondback terrapin to be struck with a military expended material at or near the water's surface, which could result in injury or death.
+For sea turtles, although disturbance or strike from an item as it falls through the water column is possible, it is not likely because the objects generally sink through the water slowly and can be avoided by most sea turtles.
+Materials will slow in their velocity as they approach the bottom of the water and will likely be avoided by any juvenile or adult sea turtles (e.g., Kemp's ridley, green, loggerhead, or hawksbill turtles) that happen to be in the vicinity foraging in benthic habitats.
+Therefore, the discussion of military expended materials strikes focuses on the potential of a strike at the surface of the water.
+Other reptiles (such as American alligators and terrapins) could be on the water's surface.
+However, these reptiles may respond to other types of stressors (e.g., vessel noise or visual disturbance) and flee the vicinity of the inshore activity, thereby reducing the potential for physical disturbance and strike.
+Where inshore training and testing activities are adjacent to any terrapin rookery locations, terrapins